renemonroy/one-chart/README.md

 ## 📖 Description

-For those who want to build easier/faster yet powerful D3 charts, 1Chart is a Proof of Concept project that explores the possibility to simplify building charts following a consitent pattern.
-Unlike D3 alone, where you need to spend time learning its sometimes very complex syntax, this PoC focuses on building powerful charts through the use of schemas.
+For developers who want to build powerful D3 charts faster, 1Chart is a Proof of Concept project that explores the possibility to simplify the building of charts while following a consitent and simple pattern.

+Unlike D3 alone, where you need to spend time dealing with its sometime complex syntax and organization, this PoC focuses on building powerful charts through the use of schemas.

 ## 💡 Motivation

 There are plenty of use cases for charts and D3 has been the go-to for many years, but somehow it still misses that dev experience that we'd like for quick usage.
-More than that, it is a so convenient tool that lets you do a lot of other hidden things too.
-But that advantage left no easy control over user interfaces dedicated to graphs.
+Moreover, D3 is a so convenient tool that it lets you do a lot of other hidden things too.
+But that advantage left no easy control over user interfaces dedicated to pure graphs.

 The idea behind this PoC is to ease the creation of charts following a single pattern while giving the consistency required to have multiple yet different